Table of Contents

 Cappuccino is prepared with hot milk and steamed milk foam.
 I could go ahead and easily say this is what cappuccino is but I will be doing injustice.

 The cappuccino is an iconic drink, but what exactly it is?
 There is much debate about nearly all of the drinks on a typical coffee menu.
 What exactly should the ratio of a cappuccino be: how much espresso to how much milk?
 And how much foam and what type of foam?
 An how exactly does it differ from other beverages on the menu?
 Strict definitions are hard to come by.
+Make sure you follow the coffee guide to have the right taste.

 The cappuccino is possibly the most widely interpreted drink name out there.
 It is fair to say that a cappuccino is stronger than a latte (there is more coffee to milk) and has a decent amount of foam, though in a lot of commercial shops a cappuccino is just a latte with some chocolate sprinkles added on top.
 Beyond this, it is pretty tricky.